Skip to main content

 seasoning (kosher salt and freshly gorund black pepper)

-5 lb lamb (one leg of lamb, boneless, open flat)
+5 pounds lamb (one leg of lamb, boneless, open flat)

 Instructions